-I’ve used Liquid Nails Fuze*It on a number of projects in the past, but this seemed like a fun opportunity to really see what I could do with it.
-So, I decided on a plan to hide the air conditioning unit on the side of the house with an inexpensive, quick building project.
-You guys might recall that the whole area used to look like this:
+I’ve used Liquid Nails Fuze*It on several smaller projects in the past, but tackling a big AC unit cover screen seemed like a fun opportunity to really see what the glue could do.
+I planned to hide the air conditioning unit on the side of the house with an inexpensive, quick building project to pretty up the backyard.

-- cedar fence pickets
+- Cedar fence pickets

-- pre-treated 2x2s
+- Pre-treated 2x2s